 house is 12 kW.
 It is possible to divide the intelligent gadgets that are present in every home into three distinct categories: devices that are adjustable, devices that are interruptible, and devices that are detachable.
 Home appliances that have a power rating of 1.8 kW or higher are considered to be uncontrolled types of appliances.
-A total power capacity of 4.5 kW is deemed to be available for devices with first priority, which includes mobile loads, and this capacity of 3.2 kW for devices that have second priority, which includes loads that are affected by interruptions.
+A total power capacity of 4.5 kW is deemed to be available for devices with first priority, which includes mobile loads, and this capacity is measured for each individual residence.
+There is a capacity of 3.2 kW for devices that have second priority, which includes loads that are affected by interruptions.